scala/scala3/docs/docs/reference/changed-features/pattern-bindings.md

 ```scala
 val first :: rest = elems   // error
 ```
 This works in Scala 2.
 In fact it is a typical use case for Scala 2's rules.
 But in Scala 3.1 it will give a type error.
-One can avoid the error by marking the pattern with an @unchecked annotation:
+One can avoid the error by marking the pattern with an `@unchecked` annotation:
 ```scala
 val first :: rest : @unchecked = elems   // OK
 ```
 This will make the compiler accept the pattern binding.
 It might give an error at runtime instead, if the underlying assumption that `elems` can never be empty is wrong.

-## Pattern Bindings in For Expressions
+## Pattern Bindings in `for` Expressions

 Analogous changes apply to patterns in `for` expressions.
 For instance: